pfs5/CreativeChaos/README.md

 Halfway through I realized implementing a GUI framework is hard and I will never finish.
 Back to the drawing board.

 If you like to know how far I've gotten, here's the [repo](https://github.com/pfs5/TaskOrganizer).
-I wrote around 2500 lines of code and got this far:
+I wrote around 2500 lines of code and got this far.
+If you're into music production, you might recognize where I "borrowed" the design from.

+Idea:
 ![Idea:](https://github.com/pfs5/CreativeChaos/assets/14861165/6dd30943-4873-414f-b153-cd93a4404d74)

+Reality:
 ![Reality:](https://github.com/pfs5/CreativeChaos/assets/14861165/259a28fe-9cfb-4fd5-a7e6-59d8d46e5a81)